geekyinsights/technical-writing/pages/index.md

 We're going to cover:
 - What is a Random Forest?
 - How to build a basic Random Forest Model.
-- •	How to use Random Forest with Scikit-learn and Pandas.
+- How to build Random Forest Models with Scikit-learn and Pandas.

 There will be references to research articles and books throughout this guide so that you can understand the math.